MartinezAgullo/agents-crewai-tactical-multimodal/README.md

  - mission_input: Point to text, image or audio file or directly write some mission report.
  - location_input: Provide name or coordinates.
 If location_input=None, your IP location will be used.

-For users who prefer a graphical interface, do:
+For users who prefer a graphical interface, run:
 ```bash
 uv run python gradio_interface.py
 ```